ETHICALLY AND SUSTAINABLY CRAFTED, EVERY RECREATE GARMENT TRANSFORMS LIVES THROUGH FAIR EMPLOYMENT, TRAINING AND EMPOWERMENT FOR ITS MAKER

 THE RECREATE WORKSHOP WAS ESTABLISHED IN THE MARGINALISED COMMUNITY OF DEY TMEY, CAMBODIA, TO PROVIDE LIFELONG SKILL AND CREATE HOPE FOR A BETTER FUTURE

 The people of Dey Tmey were originally slum dwellers who lived in the capital city of Phnom Penh.
 In 2007, in efforts to improve tourism in Cambodia, the authorities evicted many slum dwellers into rural sites called relocation areas.
-One of these areas was Dey Tmey, meaning "New Land".
+One of these was Dey Tmey, meaning "New Land".
 As this relocation area was far from their former jobs and schools, the people quickly found themselves in desperate situations with little opportunity for employment or education.
 Income was found through prostitution, drugs, washing clothes and selling food.
 Children were kept home from school to collect rubbish, watch siblings, or in the worst cases sold for slave labour or to brothels.
 As the years passed the community developed, however opportunities for women to find rightful employment remained scarce.
-So in 2013, when the ReCreate workshop was launched, the first intake of students began their journey of learning a new skill in order to transform their lives.
+So in 2013, the ReCreate workshop was launched and the first intake of students began their journey of learning a new skill in order to transform their lives.

 OUR FIRST SEWING STUDENT WAS SOMPOA.
-SHE AND HER FAMILY OF FOUR WERE PREVIOUSLY HOMELESS, LIVING UNDER A TABLE IN THE LOCAL MARKETPLACE.
+SHE AND HER FAMILY OF FOUR WERE PREVIOUSLY HOMELESS, LIVING UNDER A TABLE IN THE LOCAL MARKETPLACE

 ReCreate exists to create positive change in the lives of people like Sompoa.
 Our vision is see 1000 lives transformed through the ethical production of our garments.
 With your support, we will not only see this happen, but we will also see essential change within the fashion industry.